Macrometacorp/docs/docs/cep/stream-workers-sdk-example.md

 FROM SampleCargoAppInputTable;
 """

-# Create an instance of a stream worker before you update it.
+# Create an instance of a stream worker and deactivate it before you update it.
+client.activate_stream_app('Sample-Cargo-App', False)
 app = client._fabric.stream_app("Sample-Cargo-App")

 # Update the stream worker.
-print("--- Updating stream worker `Sample-Cargo-App`") result = app.update(data)
+print("--- Updating stream worker `Sample-Cargo-App`") app.update(data)
+# Wait time is needed after updating a stream worker to initialize resources
+time.sleep(10)
+app.change_state(True)

 ```